 Do you get flowers but no fruit on plants such as cucumber, squash or tomatoes?
-The flowers or fruit just falls off or rots away.
+Do the flowers or fruit just fall off or rot away?
 Time to hand pollinate.

 But the world is not perfect and sometimes nature needs a helping hand if we want to maximize food crop yields in our smaller urban outdoor spaces.

 And who doesn’t want bumper crops of fresh tomatoes, cucumbers, squash and zucchini?
 Well, maybe not the last one as usually having enough zucchini is not the issue, it’s getting rid of the excess that is!

 Natural pollination doesn’t occur perfectly when you grow vegetables in a greenhouse, when it is very hot and the air is still, and when you don’t have enough pollinators helping you out.

 So you then have to help your plants out and hand pollinate.
 This is not difficult, nor time consuming, nor does it require specialized tools or equipment, so it is well within the capabilities of even beginner gardeners.

 Usually we think of bees as being the main pollinators.
 When you see bees buzzing from flower to flower, they are collecting nectar to make honey.
 Bees’ bodies are fuzzy so pollen from the flower sticks to them easily.
 As they visit from flower to flower the pollen transfers from the male to female flowers and pollination happens from contact with the stamen (male) and stigma (female).

 There are other pollinators such as butterflies and birds and pollination works similarly as these pollinators visit from flower to flower.